 Florence Wagner, Ph.D.

 Wagner obtained her master’s degree from the Department of Chemistry and Process Engineering at the Lyon (France) School of Chemistry and Electronics.
-Her keen interest in drug discovery developed out of a yearlong internship at Scynexis in North Carolina.
+Her keen interest in drug discovery developed out of a yearlong internship at Scynexis, a biotech company in North Carolina.
 From there, she went on to North Carolina State University, where her doctoral research under the supervision of Daniel L. Comins focused on developing novel methods for the synthesis of nicotine derivatives for application in neurodegenerative disorders.
-Prior to joining the Stanley Center, Wagner worked for Altiris (formerly Metastatix, Inc.) in Atlanta, GA, on the discovery of chemokine receptor modulators.
-She joined the Broad Institute in 2008.
+Prior to joining the Broad Institute in 2008, Wagner worked for Altiris (formerly Metastatix, Inc.) in Atlanta, GA, on the discovery of chemokine receptor modulators.

-Aside from her primary area of expertise in medicinal chemistry, Wagner is knowledgeable on the subjects of structural biology, pharmacology, and legal (patent) issues.
-She is a two-time winner of the Outstanding Broad Retreat Poster award (in 2013 and 2014), and as of late 2016 had produced 38 peer-reviewed articles, 4 review articles, and 12 patent applications, 5 of which have been granted.
+Aside from her primary area of expertise in medicinal chemistry, Wagner is knowledgeable on the subjects of structural biology, pharmacology, and intellectual property strategy.
+She was named a member of the Chemical and Engineering News “Talented 12” in 2017, and has produced 63 peer-reviewed articles, four review articles, and 21 granted patents.

 Contact Florence Wagner via email at email@example.com.